What Foods Help You Sleep Better?

 Melatonin-Rich Foods

+Several foods naturally contain melatonin or other substances that increase melatonin.
+Melatonin-rich tart cherry juice has been shown to improve both sleep quality and quantity [3].
 Other melatonin-rich food options are milk, kiwi, and some cereals.
 Several studies have shown that eating these foods in the evening, around an hour before bed, can improve sleep.

 Melatonin supplements (typically 0.5 to 3 mg taken 30 to 60 minutes before bed) can also improve sleep quality, particularly in adults with respiratory conditions, metabolic diseases, and sleep disorders.
-However, the benefits of melatonin supplementation on sleep in healthy people is less certain [4].
+However, the benefits of melatonin supplementation on sleep in healthy people are less certain [4].

-Fatty Fish, Omega-3s and Vitamin D
+Fatty Fish, Omega-3s & Vitamin D

-Salmon, mackerel, trout, and other fatty fish contain high levels of omega-3 fatty acids and vitamin D, which influence sleep quality via serotonin production and reduce inflammation.
+Salmon, mackerel, trout, and other fatty fish contain high levels of omega-3 fatty acids and vitamin D, which influence sleep quality by increasing serotonin production and reducing inflammation.
+Studies show that regular consumption of oily fish is associated with better sleep quality and daytime functioning.

 High-Fibre Food

-Eating fibre-rich foods can help you sleep by controlling your blood sugar levels overnight and promoting a healthy gut microbiome that helps control inflammation and brain chemicals that help you sleep.
+High-fibre diets rich in fruits, vegetables, and whole grains are associated with deeper “slow-wave” sleep (the most important stage of sleep) [5].
+Higher intake of saturated fat and sugar predicts lighter, more fragmented sleep; things not usually found in high-fibre foods.
+Eating fibre-rich foods can help you sleep by controlling your blood sugar levels overnight and promoting a healthy gut microbiome that helps you sleep.

 To improve your fibre intake: start your day with porridge or whole-grain cereals with fruit.
 Eat a large portion of salad and vegetables with your dinner.
 Choose whole grains over refined carbohydrates.
 Add beans and lentils to soups, stews, and broths.
 Snack on fruit or vegetable sticks with hummus.